 Despite claims that Kentucky’s coverage gains were not met with access to care and better health, several recent reports and other data show quite the opposite is true.
-The well documented decline in the share of Kentuckians without health insurance is already reaping other rewards for Kentuckians.
+The well documented decline in the share of Kentuckians without health insurance is already reaping other rewards.

 Access to care is increasing

 Kentuckians are able to get to the doctor more than before.
 According to a recent Commonwealth Fund ranking of state health systems, Kentucky jumped from 47th in the country to 39th between 2013 and 2015, in large part because healthcare access and affordability both grew:

 - Adults who went without care because of cost dropped 34 percent.

 - Adults with a usual source of care increased by five percentage points.

 - Low-income, at-risk adults who went without seeing a doctor dropped by four percentage points.

 A report by the Harvard School of Public Health showed that along with increased coverage among Medicaid eligible adults in Kentucky and Arkansas (states that expanded Medicaid eligibility), access to care also grew more than in Texas, which did not expand Medicaid.
 Several measures showed that these expansion states outpaced the non-expansion state: